oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 	This parameter is not used for virtual machine DB systems because virtual machine DB systems have a set number of cores for each shape.
 For information about the number of cores for a virtual machine DB system shape, see [Virtual Machine DB Systems](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/overview.htm#virtualmachine)
 * `data_storage_percentage` - (Optional) The percentage assigned to DATA storage (user data and database files).
 The remaining percentage is assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 Specify 80 or 40.
 The default is 80 percent assigned to DATA storage.
 Not applicable for virtual machine DB systems.
 * `data_storage_size_in_gb` - (Optional) (Updatable) Size (in GB) of the initial data volume that will be created and attached to a virtual machine DB system.
 You can scale up storage after provisioning, as needed.
 Note that the total storage size attached will be more than the amount you specify to allow for REDO/RECO space and software volume.
-* `database_edition` - (Required) The Oracle Database Edition that applies to all the databases on the DB system.
+* `database_edition` - (Required when source=DATABASE | DB_BACKUP | NONE) The Oracle Database Edition that applies to all the databases on the DB system.
 Exadata DB systems and 2-node RAC DB systems require ENTERPRISE_EDITION_EXTREME_PERFORMANCE.
 * `db_home` - (Required) (Updatable)
 	* `database` - (Required) (Updatable)
 		* `admin_password` - (Required) A strong password for SYS, SYSTEM, PDB Admin and TDE Wallet.
 The password must be at least nine characters and contain at least two uppercase, two lowercase, two numbers, and two special characters.
 The special characters must be _, \#, or -.